|Posted on December 25, 2019 at 10:20 PM||comments (0)|

 “Fluoride causes more human cancer death, and causes it faster than any other chemical.” - Dr. Dean Burk, PhD

 Cleansing your body of fluoride is not the same as getting rid of heavy metals such as mercury.
 Fluoride is not a heavy metal.
-It's a halide (review your high school chemistry) in the same ...Read Full Post »
+I...Read Full Post »

 |Posted on February 21, 2016 at 1:00 PM||comments (4)|

 Fluoride is found everywhere today.
 Not just toothpaste and mouthwashes, but in many antibiotics, medications, and even non-stick cooking pans.
 I think that most of us know that it is found in many bottled waters and municipal water supplies.

 The fallout from this fluoridated water supply is that it is currently in just about everything we eat or drink that has...Read Full Post »